 What do you do with the frames you take out the hive?

 We uncap with a cold knife and put it in a centrifuge to spin all of the honey out.

-Are there baby bees in the honeycomb?
+Are there larvae in the honeycomb?

 Do they all die in the winter time?

 No, they enter torpor (kinda like hibernation) where they use their wing muscles to create heat.

 How many queens are there in a hive?

 Normally one, unless she is being superseded in which case there can be two.

 Honey bees are only aggressive in defending the hive, they will almost never sting you away from the hive.

 Some species of bumble bees collect honey in small pots in underground nests.